Edragon/edragon.github.io/Chip-cn-dat/SIMCOM-dat/SIM7028-dat/SIM7028-dat.md

 - order at [[NGS1135-dat]]

-The SIM7028 module support LTE Category NB2, 2-HARQ.
+The SIM7028 module support `LTE Category NB2`, 2-HARQ.
 The physical dimension of SIM7028 is 17.6mm×15.7mm×2.3 mm.

 It is designed for applications that need low latency, Low throughput datacommunication in a variety of radio propagation conditions.